-- If a student has completed 2 consecutive trimesters of Continual Enrollment and does not have an approved Final Project Proposal, the only option for registration is Program Delay, until the Final Project Proposal has been approved.
-The student must register for Program Delay through Self-Serve. - Once a Final Project Proposal has been approved, the student must register for Project in Ministry 1 during the next registration period.
-If the Final Project

-Proposal approval is mid-trimester, the student may contact the ProDoc office about changing their registration to Project in Ministry 1.

-- After successful completion of Project in Ministry 1, the student must register for Project in Ministry 2 through Self-Serve, unless a Report has been submitted for graduation.
+- If a student has completed 2 consecutive semesters of Continual Enrollment and one semester of Program Delay and does not have an approved Final Project Proposal, the only option for registration is to audit the Project in Ministry Workshop. - Once a Final Project Proposal has been approved, the student must register for Project in Ministry 1 during the next registration period.
+If the Final Project Proposal approval is mid-semester, the student may contact the ProDoc office about changing their registration to Project in Ministry 1. - After successful completion of Project in Ministry 1, the student must register for Project in Ministry 2 through Self-Serve, unless a Report has been submitted for graduation.
 After successful completion of Project in Ministry 2, the student must register for Project in Ministry 3 through Self-Serve, unless a Report has been submitted for graduation. - If the student fails to submit the Final Report for graduation after completing Project in Ministry 1-3, the student must register for Program Delay until the Final Report is submitted.